 Let’s talk about some generic models looking at over 300 unique, different models for repair ranks, and a Mercedes Benz is three out of five, which gives it average reliability.
 Also, it ranks 27th out of 32 manufacturers for overall reliability, which seems to be further down the list.

-Now, I will explain 7 reasons why German cars are so unreliable.
+Now, I will explain 10 reasons why German cars are so unreliable.
 Let’s go!

 1. Electronics

 Electronics help with the complexities.
-BMW’s state of the art always breaks through new trends, designs, and technology.
+BMW’s state-of-the-art always breaks through new trends, designs, and technology.
 But when they do that, there’s always a risk of things not being worked out properly.
 They’re trying new things that maybe haven’t been tried and true.

 We’ve got power windows and mirrors and all different safety technologies.
 That adds a whole gamut of complexity to the car because it adds complexity.
 So, there’s always a risk of things going wrong.